Ruth Ellen Brosseau

 Ruth Ellen Brosseau (born April 26, 1984) is a Canadian politician who represented the riding of Berthier—Maskinongé in the House of Commons from the 2011 federal election until her defeat in 2019.
 She is a member of the New Democratic Party (NDP).

-In Brosseau's first election campaign, she gained national attention for her surprising rise from a "paper candidate" to a viable contestant; she also gained the nickname "Vegas Girl" for a mid-election vacation to Las Vegas.
+In Brosseau's first election campaign, she gained national attention for her surprising rise from a "paper candidate" to a viable contestant; she also gained the nickname "Vegas Girl" for a mid-election campaign vacation to Las Vegas.
 She won reelection in the 2015 federal election with a larger vote share despite her party falling from second to third place nationally.
 Her parliamentary roles included House Leader of the NDP, critic for Agriculture and Agri-Food and deputy NDP caucus chair.

 Early and personal life

 Brosseau was born in Ottawa, and lived in Hudson, Quebec, before her family moved to Kingston, Ontario.
 Brosseau's father, Marc, is a francophone, who is also fluent in English.
 Brosseau was educated in French both in Quebec and in Ontario.
 She attended St. Lawrence College in Kingston, but left prior to completing her diploma.

 Before her election to Parliament, Brosseau was an assistant manager for Oliver's Pub, a bar on the campus of Carleton University in Ottawa.
-She also worked as a bartender at Pier 21 in the ByWard Market near the Parliament and the University of Ottawa.
+She also worked as a bartender at Pier 21 in the ByWard Market near Parliament and the University of Ottawa.
 She is also an animal welfare activist who has worked to find homes for stray animals and help injured animals recover.

-Brosseau is a single mother.
+Brosseau was a single mother.
 She gave birth when she was 17 and finished high school partly through the use of correspondence courses.
 Her son does not have any contact with his biological father.
 As a young mother Brosseau cleaned hotel rooms and was fired after she tried to organize the employees.

 During her tenure as MP, Brosseau divided her time between her riding and Hull, Quebec, in the National Capital Region.
-By 2019, Brosseau was in a relationship with Nicolas Gauthier, a farmer in Yamachiche, Quebec.
-Before her defeat in the 2019 Canadian federal election, Brosseau stated that she planned to remain in the area regardless of the outcome of the election.
-She married a local pork farmer and worked on the farm and the attached charcuterie shop starting January 2020.
+By 2019, Brosseau was in a relationship with a local pork farmer in Yamachiche, Quebec.
+After her defeat in the 2019 Canadian federal election, Brosseau stated that she planned to remain in the area.
+She married her partner and began working on the farm and the attached charcuterie shop starting in January 2020.